databrary/www/datavyu/input/pages/download/download.md

 # Tools

-We suggest coding with a keyboard or a USB keypad to take advantage of Datavyu's Data Viewer Controller.
-The Controller maps onto the keyboard and allows users to navigate swiftly and easily through a data source.
+We suggest coding with an extended keyboard or a USB numpad to take advantage of Datavyu's Data Viewer Controller.
+The Controller maps onto the numpad and allows users to navigate swiftly and easily through a data source.

 # Plugins